Three lectures on random proper colorings of $\mathbb{Z}^d$: Lecture 2 -- Criticality

 We proceed to discuss the delocalization of $h_L$ as stated in Theorem~\ref{thm:delocalization}.
 One may show, by an argument that we do not detail here which makes use of the positive association (FKG) of the absolute value of $h_L$ (proved in~\cite[Proposition 2.3]{Benjamini2000}), that if Theorem~\ref{thm:delocalization} does not hold, i.e.,

 then the distribution of $h_L$ converges locally as $L\to\infty$ to a $\Ze^2$-translation-invariant Gibbs measure (an analogous statement holds in any dimension~\cite[Theorem 1.1]{chandgotia2018delocalization}).
 Thus, Theorem~\ref{thm:delocalization} is a consequence of the following statement. \begin{theorem} There are no $\Ze^2$-ergodic Gibbs measures for two-dimensional homomorphism height functions. \end{theorem} To prove this theorem we require the following strong result of Sheffield~\cite{Sheffield2005random}, which applies in much greater generality to two-dimensional random surfaces with nearest-neighbor convex potentials.
-An alternative proof, for the case of homomorphism height functions, is given in~\cite[Theorem 3.1]{chandgotia2018delocalization}. \begin{theorem}(uniqueness of ergodic Gibbs measures) In dimension $d=2$: Let $\mu, \mu'$ be $\Ze^2$-ergodic Gibbs measures.
+An alternative proof, for the case of homomorphism height functions, is given in~\cite[Theorem 3.1]{chandgotia2018delocalization}, the main ideas of which are described in Section~\ref{sec:uniqueness-of-ergodic-Gibbs} below.

+\begin{theorem}(uniqueness of ergodic Gibbs measures) In dimension $d=2$: Let $\mu, \mu'$ be $\Ze^2$-ergodic Gibbs measures.
 Then there is an integer $k$ and a coupling of $\mu,\mu'$ such that if $(\tilde{f},\tilde{g})$ are sampled from the coupling then, almost surely,

 \end{theorem} Theorem~\ref{thm:no ergodic Gibbs measures} is derived from this statement with the following additional argument.
 Suppose, in order to obtain a contradiction, that $\mu$ is a $\Ze^2$-ergodic Gibbs measure.
 Let $f$ be sampled from $\mu$.
 Define a homomorphism height function $g$ on $\Z^2$ by